AjkayAlan/rpi-spigotmc/README.md

 `docker volume rm $(docker volume ls -qf dangling=true)`

 Note that this command is very powerful and should be used at your own risk.

+## Server Backup
+If you want to backup your server, you can do so by copying the data volume contents to where your backup location is.
+Get your container id with:

+`docker ps -a`

+Then grab the path of your data volume by running:

+`docker inspect -f '{{ (index .Mounts 0).Source }}' containerid`

+Now you can do something like copy your volume's data to a backup directory:

+`mkdir -p /data/rpi-spigotmc/backup-11192016-0904AM`
+`cd /data/rpi-spigotmc/backup-11192016-0904AM`
+`cp -r /var/lib/docker/volumes/1d5490cb800a3d567b4fc330ff678754f4e05f972c992a3895e326277611b339/_data .`

+## Server Update
+Before updating your server, first make sure you have backed up your server.
+Updating is relatively simple.
+First, find your data volume.
+Get your container id with:

+`docker ps -a`

+Then grab the path of your data volume by running:

+`docker inspect -f '{{ (index .Mounts 0).Source }}' containerid`

+CD into that directory:

+`cd /var/lib/docker/volumes/1d5490cb800a3d567b4fc330ff678754f4e05f972c992a3895e326277611b339/_data`

+Then simply update your spigot_server.jar file with the newly updated one.
+Here is how I could get mine:

+`wget -O spigot_server.jar http://tcpr.ca/files/spigot/spigot-latest.jar`

+Now just restart your minecraft server:

+`docker restart containerid`